BARRETTMEAG/Lucidum/3. Draft_Trees/RAG2/RAG2_iqtree/README.md

 RAG2 iqtree Overview:

-- Contains data used to create pictures in iqtree.
+- Contains data used to create pictures in iqtree_tree.